 For being repaired several times and considering the additions of statues and a tower by several Popes the Milvian Bridge or Ponte Milvio Bridge look more different than the earliest structure.
 This place got a new historical event in 2006.

-The couple started considering this bridge as a lovelock bridge being inspired by the book of “Ho Voglia di Te” (I want you), written by, Federico Moccia and then the movie version of the novel.
+The couples started considering this bridge as a lovelock bridge being inspired by the book “Ho Voglia di Te” (I want you), written by, Federico Moccia and then the movie version of the novel.
 They came to the bridge and locked the padlock to a lamppost.

-Eventually, by the year 2007, the lamppost distorted because of the heavy weight of padlocks.
-But this vandalism couldn’t stop the lover from their activities.
-Then the authority took initiatives and ordered visitors not to hook the padlock anywhere in the bridge or lamppost.
-The council authorities in Rome even fined 50 euro (£40) if people hang the padlocks.
+Eventually, by the year 2007, the lamppost was distorted because of the heavy weight of padlocks.
+But this act of vandalism couldn’t stop the lovers from performing such activities.
+Then the authority took initiative and ordered visitors not to hook the padlock anywhere in the bridge or lamppost.
+The council authorities in Rome even fine 50 euro (£40) if people hang the padlocks.
 And finally, in 2012 the authority started removing the padlocks.

 Mount Huang, China